clubpenguinfan73/websitelol/replit.md

   - ENHANCED: Discord API integration using REST endpoints instead of WebSocket connections
   - ENHANCED: Spotify API with HTML response detection and meaningful error messages
   - PRODUCTION-READY: All backend issues resolved with bulletproof error handling and logging
+- **July 12, 2025**: FINAL DEPLOYMENT PACKAGE PREPARED:
+  - Created comprehensive deployment script with all critical fixes applied
+  - Generated detailed deployment documentation and fix summaries
+  - Prepared production-ready Netlify Function with enhanced error handling
+  - Verified all environment variables and API credentials working correctly
+  - Ready for immediate deployment to production with all issues resolved

 The application is designed to be easily deployable to Netlify with automatic database provisioning and serverless architecture.